Some people are confused about why there are simple wooden boxes in their local gyms. However, plyo boxes can be used for a variety of exercises.

 - Push yourself up again into the position of step 2.

-Don’t forget to do a set of repetitions balancing on the leg of the other side to keep your muscle distribution balanced.
+- Repeat the same number of repetitions on the leg of the other side to keep your muscle distribution balanced.

-Make sure your plyo box is stable enough and your shoe soles non-slippery enough for this next exercise to avoid any injuries.
-To do a calf raise with the help of a plyo box take the following steps:
+Additionally, make sure your shoe soles are non-slippery enough for this exercise to avoid any injuries.
+Take the following steps to do a calf raise with the help of a plyo box:

 - Stand on the edge of the plyo box.
 The ball of your feet (the front part of your feet) should be on the edge of the plyo box, your heels should hover in the air.